-10 32767 Binding valueprop (already explained above) flush Elushing behaviour of the input control Optional screen By default an input into the control is registered within the browser client - and communicated to the server adapter object when a user e.g. presses a button.
-By using the FLUSH property you can change this behaviour.
-Setting FLUSH to "server" means that directly after changing the input a synchronization with the server adapter is triggered.
-As consequence you directly can react inside your adapter logic onto the change of the corresponding value Please be aware of that during the synchronization always all changed properties - also the ones that were changed before - are transferred to the adapter object, not only the one that triggered the synchronization server Setting FLUSH to "screen" means that the changed value is populated inside the page.
-You use this option if you have redundant usage of the same property inside one page and if you want to pass one changed value to all its representation directly after changing the value. flushmethod When the data synchronization of the control is set to FLUSH="server" then you can specify an explicit event to be sent when the user updates the content of the control.
-By doing so you can distinguish on the server side from which control the flush of data was triggered.
+10 32767 Binding 1 valueprop (already explained above) flush Flushing behaviour of the input control.
+Optional screen By default an input into the control is registered within the browser client - and communicated to the server adapter object when a user e.g. presses a button.
+By using the FLUSH property you can change this behaviour. server Setting FLUSH to "server" means that directly after changing the input a synchronization with the server adapter is triggered.
+As consequence you directly can react inside your adapter logic onto the change of the corresponding value Please be aware of that during the synchronization always all changed properties - also the ones that were changed before - are transferred to the adapter object, not only the one that triggered the synchonization.
+Setting FLUSH to "screen" means that the changed value is populated inside the page.
+You use this option if you have redundant usage of the same property inside one page and if you want to pass one changed value to all its representaion directly after changing the value. flushmethod When the data synchronization of the control is set to FLUSH="server" then you can specify an explicit event to be sent when the user updates the content of the control.
+By doing so you can distinguish on the server side from which control the flush of data was triggered. displayprop Name of the adapter parameter that dynamically passes information whether the field is displayonly(true) or not (false).
 Optional statusprop Name of the adapter parameter that dynamically passes information how the control should be rendered and how it should act.
-Optional valuetextprop Name of the adapter parameter that provides a "human understandable" description for the value: in some cases you enter an id into a FIELD but want to display the id and a description to the user.
-At runtime, the values provided by the VALUEPROP- and the VALUETEXTPROP-property are combined into one text (string) that is returned into the FIELD.
-Optional
+Use DISPLAYPROP to dynamically define whether the field is displayonly. valuetextprop Name of the adapter parameter that provides a "human understandable" description for the value: in some cases you enter an id into a Optional